Celtic Mythology

 The son of the Dagda and river goddess Bionn, Aengus (or Aonghus) – meaning ‘true vigor’, was the Celtic deity of love, youth, and even poetic inspiration.
 In the mythical narrative, to cover up his illicit affair and consequent pregnancy of Bi...

-Eriu/Eire - The Goddess of Ireland
+Ana or Danu/Dana - The Primordial Goddess of Nature

 ogmios_ogma_the_god_of_eloquence